standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ## Preface

 CIMPL (**C**linical **I**nformation **M**odeling **P**rofiling **L**anguage) is a specially-designed language for defining clinical information models.
 It is simple and compact, with tools to produce [Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/overview.html) profiles, extensions and implementation guides (IG).
-Because it is a _language_, written in text statements, CIMPL encourages distributed, team-based development using conventional source-code control tools such as Github.
+Because it is a _language_, written in text statements, CIMPL encourages distributed, team-based development using conventional source code control tools such as Github.
 CIMPL provides tooling that enables you to define a model once, and publish that model to multiple versions of FHIR.

-### Purpose of this Document
+### Purpose

 This document is a comprehensive guide to the CIMPL language, covering the syntax used to specify clinical models, value sets, and mappings to FHIR.